cmpsc100-allegheny-college/traffic-circle/README.md

 |Create a new traffic light         |Create a new traffic light problem with the code used in other lights |
 |Wait for timed lights in real time |For a light with a timer or countdown make users wait out the duration of the timer |

+To make an improvement proposal, you must _create an issue_ on this repository.
+Do so by:

+* clicking the `Issues` tab at the top of the page.
+* clicking the green `New Issue` button
+* selecting the `Improvement Proposal` template

-* Make sure to link your issue with the pull request you used to make your actually improvement
+**Make sure to link your issue with the pull request you used to make your actually improvement.**
 * If you pursue an improvement not listed above, you must discuss your improvement with a member of the Mayoral staff

+### Improvement

 ## Backup Policy Reminder